wkusnierczyk/bloom-rust/README.md

 ## Implementation Details

-This implementation provides the Bloom Filter as a rust library, `bloom`.
+This implementation provides the Bloom Filter as a rust library, `bloomlib`.
 It focuses on two main optimizations:

 1. **Memory efficiency**: